clmangham/acme_aroma/Readme.md

 ## Approach: Employee turnover model

-Our approach centered on creating an employee turnover model to gauge the risk of employees leaving the company using key predictors for turnover risk in survey data acquired from Acme Aroma's human resources information system.
+Our approach centered on creating an employee turnover model using key predictors for turnover risk in survey data acquired from Acme Aroma's human resources information system.

 ### Model Description: